 I should also point out that just because the insurance company approved your short-term disability benefits does not mean they will approve your long-term disability claim.
 Long-term disability claim denials are common for those coming from short-term disability.

 From a legal perspective, I do not see many short-term disability disputes but they do exist.
 Long-term disability insurance disputes are more common.
 However, the legal principles applying to reviewing decisions of the insurance company under both short and long-term disability insurance are the same – if the benefits were provided by your employer.
 There may be a difference if you get one benefit through your job but paid for the other separately.

 I hope this brief explanation cleared up some confusion.
-If you want to discuss your short-term or long-term disability case, call me at 888-LJB-4-SSD or use the contact form to the right.
+If you want to discuss your short-term or long-term disability case, call me at 985-240-9773 or use our contact form.

 If you're preparing to file for long-term disability, we've created a checklist of "8 Specific Actions to Take Before Filing Your Long-Term Disability Claim."
 All we need is your name and email address, and we'll send you the checklist right away.
 Don't make a costly mistake before you've even applied!
 Just click here to receive your copy of "8 Specific Actions to Take Before Filing Your Long-Term Disability Claim."